 Section 1: Elections for all SGA Executive Officers and SGA Representatives (President, Vice President, Parliamentarian, Treasurer, Secretary and Representatives) shall be held during the first or the second week in March.
 Voting shall be held consecutively on the first Tuesday and Wednesday of March or the second Tuesday and Wednesday of March if the first is unavailable.
-If voting is unable to be held the before mentioned specified days the SGA shall determine the best available date for voting to be held.
+If voting is unable to be held the before mentioned specified days, the SGA shall determine the best available date for voting to be held.

-Section 2: During the first full week of class each Spring semester, the Vice President of Academic and Student Affairs or designee of the Vice President of Academic and Student Affairs shall announce the procedures and deadline for filing an application for office, the date of the candidates forum, the date of the election, and campaign guidelines.
+Section 2: During the first full week of class each Spring semester, the Vice President for Academic and Student Affairs or designee of the Vice President for Academic and Student Affairs shall announce the procedures and deadline for filing an application for office, the date of the candidates forum, the date of the election, and campaign guidelines.

-Section 3: Candidates for SGA Executive Offices and SGA Representatives must file an application with the Vice President of Academic and Student Affairs or designee of the Vice President of Academic and Student Affairs by the second Thursday in February.
+Section 3: Candidates for SGA Executive Offices and SGA Representatives must file an application with the Vice President for Academic and Student Affairs or designee of the Vice President for Academic and Student Affairs by the second Thursday in February.

-Section 4: The Vice President of Academic and Student Affairs or designee of the Vice President of Academic and Student Affairs shall certify that each candidate has filed a complete application and has met the criteria for eligibility.
-The Vice President of Academic and Student Affairs or designee of the Vice President of Academic and Student Affairs shall also notify each candidate that he or she has met the requirements, and is eligible to participate in the candidates' forum and to begin campaign activities.
+Section 4: The Vice President for Academic and Student Affairs or designee of the Vice President for Academic and Student Affairs shall certify that each candidate has filed a complete application and has met the criteria for eligibility.
+The Vice President for Academic and Student Affairs or designee of the Vice President for Academic and Student Affairs shall also notify each candidate that he or she has met the requirements, and is eligible to participate in the candidates' forum and to begin campaign activities.

 Section 5: A candidates' forum shall be held on the third Thursday in February.
-Each candidate for officer or representative who has been certified by the Vice President of Academic and

-Student Affairs or designee of the Vice President of Academic and Student Affairs shall be allowed four (4) minutes to address the student body
+Each candidate for officer or representative who has been certified by the Vice President for Academic and Student Affairs or designee of the Vice President for Academic and Student Affairs shall be allowed four (4) minutes to address the student body

 Section 6: Campaign spending shall be limited to no more than \$100.00.
-Candidates must submit a list of expenditures to the Vice President of Academic and Student Affairs or designee of the Vice President of Academic and Student Affairs at the completion of the election.
+Candidates must submit a list of expenditures to the Vice President for Academic and Student Affairs or designee of the Vice President for Academic and Student Affairs at the completion of the election.
 The candidate will be responsible for all expenses incurred during the election.

-Section 7: Campaigning may begin the day after applications are due to the Vice President of Academic and Student Affairs or designee of the Vice President of Student Success.
+Section 7: Campaigning may begin the day after applications are due to the Vice President for Academic and Student Affairs or designee of the Vice President for Academic and Student Affairs.
 All publicity must be posted according to campus policy.
 No campaigning may be done within fifty feet of a public polling area.
-A candidate is responsible for any and all literature on his or her behalf.
-A candidate may not put his or her literature over, remove, nor deface another candidate.
+A candidate is responsible for any and all literature created on their behalf.
+A candidate may not put their literature over, remove, nor deface another candidate.
 All publicity must be removed within twenty-four hours after the closing of the polls.

-Section 8: Elections shall be conducted by the Vice President of Academic and Student Affairs or designee of the Vice President of Academic and Student Affairs and the SGA officers.
+Section 8: Elections shall be conducted by the Vice President for Academic and Student Affairs or designee of the Vice President for Academic and Student Affairs and the SGA officers.
 No candidate for office may serve as an election official.

-Section 9: The votes shall be counted by the Vice President of Academic and Student Affairs or designee of the Vice President of Student Success, the SGA Advisor, and the SGA officers.
+Section 9: The votes shall be counted by the Vice President for Academic and Student Affairs or designee of the Vice President for Academic and Student Success, the SGA Advisor, and the SGA officers.
 Each candidate may be present during the counting of ballots.